-c.
-As used in this subsection, the word "transfer" shall not include:

-- 1. Deeds to Trustees to secure a debt, except that no foreclosure can be had thereunder except at public auction and this provision must appear in the deed of trust; - 2.
-Judicial sales or tax sales; - 3.
-Mortgages; - 4.
-Deeds of partition under or pursuant to an order of Court; - 5.
-Real estate transferred by will or intestacy. - d.
-A parent or a child may receive only one such exempt lot within the County after July 19, 1979. - e.
-Parents who are married are entitled to only one such parcel.
+- 4. Potable water and sanitary sewer service shall be provided according to the requirements of Appendix B, Engineering Standards.
+All submissions shall provide a plat approved by the Department of Health or letters of water and sewer availability, as applicable. - 5.
+As used in this subsection, the word "transfer", as it relates to the five year provision, shall not include: - a.
+Deeds to Trustees to secure a debt, except that no foreclosure can be had thereunder except at public auction and this provision must appear in the deed of trust; - b.
+Judicial sales or tax sales; - c.
+Mortgages; - d.
+Deeds of partition under or pursuant to an order of Court; - e.
+Real estate transferred by will or intestacy. - f.
+Each individual eligible to receive a family transfer as defined in the Jefferson County Zoning and Land Development Ordinance shall receive only one such exempt lot within the County after July 19, 1979. - g.
+Parents who are married are entitled to only one such family transfer parcel.

-B. Non-Residential.
+E. Non-Residential

 The re-subdividing of a lot located in an approved industrial park or existing major non-residential subdivision shall be permitted to follow the minor non-residential subdivision process.
-When a non-residential subdivision is provided for in the rural district, such development may utilize the minor non-residential subdivision provisions provided only one parcel is being subdivided off and only one use will be established on the lot.
-All minor non-residential subdivisions shall contain, but are not limited to, the following criteria:
+When a non-residential land use is permitted in the Rural Zoning District, such site development may utilize the minor non-residential subdivision provisions provided only one parcel is being subdivided off and only one use will be established on the lot.
+Additionally, any commercially zoned property may have a one-time exemption to divide off one lot utililizing the minor non-residential provisions providing that no off-site utilities are required and future connections to adjacent lots are provided.
+All minor non-residential subdivisions shall contain, but are not limited to, the following criteria:8